nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 Format: `view INDEX`

-* This command only works to `view` a single person.
+* This command only allows the user to `view` one person at a time.
 Trying to key in more than 1 index will result in an error message.
 * Viewing is done by index, and **not** the person's name or any other field.
 Attempting to `view` by name, address, or any other fields will result in an error.

 Examples:
-* `view 1` will bring up the help window for the first person in the displayed list. <br>
+* `view 1` will bring up the view window for the first person in the displayed list. <br>
  ![result of `view 1`](images/viewOneResult.png)